davebenson/doom4-walkthrough/README.md

 ## Mission 9: Fight: Two Level Lounges

-Two identical hallways take you to a symmetric 2-level area strewn with Imps, Possessed Soldiers but mostly The Possessed.
+Two identical hallways (with bloody skeleton wallpaper), take you to a symmetric 2-level area strewn with Imps, Possessed Soldiers but mostly The Possessed.

 Once cleared, from the entry, go to the lounge on the right on the upper-floor.
 Look around for a bloody duct at approximately head-height.
 It takes you to SECRET 9.9, RUNE CHALLENGE 9.2, "Saving Throw".